Updated June 18, 2020.

-As of March 24, 2020, LSA is extending business hours for its Customer Service Department.
-This department will be open and taking calls from 8 a.m. to 8 p.m.
+On March 24, 2020, LSA extended business hours for its Customer Service Department.
+This department was open from 8 a.m. to 8 p.m.
 Monday through Friday (central standard time).
-Customer Service will answer your questions or transfer your call directly to representatives from our Claims, Underwriting & Business Development, or Risk Management Departments.
-These departments are also open for extended hours to answer your questions.
-Call toll free, 844-595-8866.
+Our Claims, Underwriting & Business Development, and Risk Management Departments were also open for extended hours to answer your questions.

 Webinars: Coronavirus risk management and FAQs

-The first TMLT webinar addressing COVID-19 is Coronavirus: Answers to your risk management questions, recorded March 13.
+- Coronavirus: Answers to your risk management questions.
 This webinar covers such topics as HIPAA and patient privacy; sharing PHI with public health authorities; and preparing for coronavirus in your practice.
 It can be viewed on the TMLT Resource Hub; TMLT's YouTube channel; or AdobeConnect, TMLT's webinar platform.
 On this platform, you can download documents referred to in the webinar.

 LSA policies and telemedicine

 LSA policies cover telemedicine visits.
 Before this coverage is active, we typically ask policyholders to complete a questionnaire specific to telehealth.
 However, during this time, LSA is waiving this requirement until further notice if you are providing telemedicine services within the state for which coverage has been approved.
 We still require a questionnaire in order to extend coverage outside the state(s) for which your LSA coverage currently applies.